lbormann/darts-wled/README.md

 #### **-CON / --connection**

 Host address to data-feeder (autodarts-caller).
-By Default this is '127.0.0.1:8079' (means your local ip-address / usually you do not need to change this)
+By Default this is '127.0.0.1:8079' (means your local ip-address / usually you do NOT need to change this)

 #### **-WEPS / --wled_endpoints**

 IP to your WLED.
 You can define multiple entries.
 For example: '192.168.3.200' '192.168.3.201'.
-It is important to say that in case of multiple endpoints, the first one is treated as your primary endpoints which means it will be used to check if is idle state is active.
+It is important to say that in case of multiple endpoints, the first one is treated as your primary endpoint which means it will be used to check if is idle state is returned.
+Moreover if you drive multiple WLEDS make sure you disable WLEDs Sync function.

 #### **-DU / --effect_duration**